 Sometimes, it's nice to break up the monotony of a "wall of cabinetry".
 If you have an area of your kitchen that seems cabinet heavy, consider breaking it up a bit with a metallic door or two.
 We often use glass cabinet door inserts this way, but you have to be willing to display the cabinet contents.
 With the Brushed Steel solid cabinet doors, your mess can remain safely hidden from view.

 Interested in seeing our new Brushed Steel laminate doors in person?
-Come on down or schedule a consultation with a Kitchen Magic Design pro.
+Give us a call or schedule a consultation with a Kitchen Magic Design pro.
+Our skilled team will help you make your kitchen the vibrant core of your home.
+Drop a line at 866-525-7999 – we’re excited to discuss your kitchen's potential.